flatironinstitute/sciware/02_Testing/slides.md

 Implementing "test" fromalizes this process

-# Example
-## Crossmatch two lists of fast moving astro objects with sky locations from different decades
+## Example: Crossmatch two lists of fast moving astro objects with sky locations from different decades
 - Read in coordinates columns from List #1
 - Forecast coordinates of List #1 to date of List #2
 - Choose objects from from List #2 with closests to coords to forecasted List #1
 - Output matched List with all columns from both lists

-# Example Crossmatch Tests Types
+# Types of Tests
-- Software - Does the code run as expected?
+- **Software** - Does the code run as expected?
-- Acceptance/Integration - Is the output logical and/or physically realistic?
+- **Acceptance/Integration** - Is the output logical and/or physically realistic?
-- Unit - Do all the little bits work?
+- **Unit** - Do all the little bits work?
-- Edge - What unusual cases work?
+- **Edge** - What unusual cases work?
-- Known Failures - What does the code NOT do?
+- **Known Failures** - What does the code NOT do?

-# Example Crossmatch Tests
-## Software
+## Tests of Crossmatch Script: Software
 - Output file should exist
 - Output file should be a CSV

-# Example Crossmatch Tests
-## Acceptance Tests
+## Tests of Crossmatch Script: Acceptance Tests
 - Number of lines in output matched list should be the same as in List #1
 - Characteristics from List #1 and #2 should be similar for matched objects (e.g., faint matched with faint)
 - Sample characteristics of List #1 and output matched list should be similar

-# Example Crossmatch Tests
-## Unit Tests
+## Tests of Crossmatch Script: Unit Tests
 - Test coordinate forecast method
 - Test finding closest coords method

-# Example Crossmatch Tests
-## Edge Tests
+## Tests of Crossmatch Script: Edge Tests
 - Make a test List #1 with "edge" cases.
 ## Edges
 - objects which didn't match the first time